jvde-github/AIS-catcher-docs/docs/what-is-new.md

 - Inland-specific FIDs (10/55) and the **blue sign** indicator are surfaced on the map and ship card.
 - **Ship-type details** are now reachable from a click popover with the full ITU description, and ERI / inland ship-type tables are complete and labelled correctly.

+### Web viewer

+- **Box select on the map** — drag a rectangle to show tracks for every vessel inside the area at once.
+- **Reset tracks from now** map action — clear historical track points and start fresh from the current time without dropping the vessels themselves.
+- **GPS-derived station position** is marked with a blue border and a tooltip so it is visually distinguishable from configured fixed positions.
+- **Type 24B transponder details** (vendor, model, serial) are now surfaced in the ship card's tech details.
+- **Text telegrams** (safety / broadcast text messages) are now displayed in the web viewer.

 ### Community feed

 - The community ship overlay has been replaced by a **popup pane connected to [aiscatcher.org/livemap](https://aiscatcher.org/livemap)** with two-way view synchronisation (map pan/zoom is shared) and local-vessel push.